Safety on board

-The first thing you should check is your life jackets.
-They may need servicing or have mechanical defects - this is something every skipper should check before the first trip of the season to ensure the safety of their crew.
+First of all, one should check their life jackets.
+They possibly have to be maintained or they have mechanical defects - this should be checked by every skipper at season start to ensure the safety of their team.

-Before setting sail for the first time, here is a list of things to do to avoid any nasty surprises:
+Before you set sail for the first time, you should check the following things to avoid nasty surprises:

-4. Everything correctly reeled in and - importantly - is the end of the line connected to the ship?
+- Is everything rolled up correctly and - very important - is the end of the line connected to the ship?

 3. Check lifelines

-• Check that the guideline is firmly seated
+- Check that the guide is firmly seated

-• Tighten the screws on the railing wire
+- Tighten the screws on the rail wire

-Check the expiry date of the pyrotechnical life-saving appliances, otherwise the function cannot be guaranteed.
-In the worst case, for example, a signal rocket could not be triggered at all.
-Or it could be that the signal shoots up but the parachute doesn't open.
-As a result, the signal would fall too quickly and the light would be too short for possible rescuers to see.
-In order to ensure the greatest visibility, signal rockets should burn for about 40 seconds and fly about 350 meters high.
+Check the expiry date of the pyrotechnical rescue devices, otherwise the function cannot be guaranteed.
+In the worst case z.
+For example, a signal rocket cannot be triggered at all.
+Or it could be that the signal shoots up but the parachute doesn't deploy.
+As a result, the signal would fall too quickly and the light would be too short for potential rescuers to see.
+For best visibility, flares should burn for about 40 seconds and fly about 350 meters high.

-Tip: In an emergency at sea, always use two rescue signals in quick succession.
-Then pause for a few minutes and trigger two signals in quick succession again.
+Tip: In an emergency at sea, always use two rescue signals in rapid succession.
+Then pause for a few minutes and again fire two signals in quick succession.

 5. Inspecting electronic safety appliances